 Reusable, Compostable or Recyclable According to Type and Residue-Free

-The building, which is created on the basis of a modular construction concept, is fully prefabricated and tested in the factory.
-The supporting structure and large parts of the facade consist of untreated wood, a material that can be reused or composted after the building is dismantled.
-The facade also includes aluminium and copper, two types of metal that can be separated out cleanly, melted down and recycled.
-The interior of the unit contains an extremely diverse range of serially manufactured building products whose various constituent materials can be separated out and sorted before being introduced back into their respective materials cycles without leaving behind any residue or waste.
-Among the technologies used here are cultivated mycelium boards, innovative recycled bricks, repurposed insulation materials, leased floor coverings and a multifunctional solar thermal installation.
+The building, which is completely prefabricated and tested in the factory, is a modular construction.
+The supporting structure as well as large parts of the façade are made of untreated wood that can be reused or composted after deconstruction.
+The façade is also made of aluminium and copper.
+Both types of metal can be melted down and recycled.
+In the interior, a wide variety of serially processed building products are used, whose different materials can also be returned to their various material cycles without sorting or residues.
+Among other things, grown mycelium panels, innovative recycled bricks, recycled insulation materials, borrowed floor coverings, and a multifunctional solar thermal system are used here.

 Design and project planning

 Werner Sobek with Dirk E. Hebel and Felix Heisel, Stuttgart and Karlsruhe/Germany